 Inflation is America’s number one problem.
 The price of gas is the most symbolic figure of the growth in the cost of goods in the country.
 On June 9, the US national average gas price topped $5 a gallon for the first time, according to Gas Buddy.

 Meaningful solutions were hard to come by.
-President Biden outlined the plan on Wednesday suspend federal gas tax until September.
+President Biden on Wednesday laid out a plan to suspend the federal gas tax until September.
 However, it is unclear whether such a plan will pass Congress and, if passed, whether the oil companies will pass these savings on to passengers.

 American workers accustomed to working from home during the COVID-19 pandemic are now looking to telecommuting as a partial solution to cushion the impact of high gas prices.
 According to a NewsNation poll, 86% of voters are in favor of their company allowing them to work from home to save money on gas.